Hzj-jie/autocompile/README.md

 it goes through current directory to looking for sub folders to compile, if a subfolder contains Makefile / makefile / GNUmakefile, it will call make, otherwise call maketree

 support command line parameters
-  - -c make clean instead of make
+  - -1 use only one thread
   - -v output the commands to run, instead of run them
-  - an integer, the concurrency, maketree will use at most these threads
+  - other command line parameters will be sent to make or child maketree process. say 'maketree autocompile' will run 'make autocompile' if Makefile exists, and 'maketree autocompile'.

 maketree also looks for .autocompile from $HOMEPATH/.autocompile and ./.autocompile as configuration